Jdickson96/Sparta-Global-Training-Code/README.md

 ### The Stack

 The stack is an area of memory where variables are stored when they are declared.
 It is a last in, first out form of data storage.
-Variables in the stack are either:
+> Variables in the stack are either:
-* Values
+> * Values
-* References to the heap
+> * References to the heap

-The Stack stores `value types` which store their data directly, these include `enums`, `int` and `structs`
+The Stack stores `value types` which store their data directly, these include `enums`, `int` and `structs`.
+These are small and have a fixed size, where copying the address would take the same amount of time as copying the actual data.

 Local variables are **Popped** off the Stack when they go out of scope (for example when a variable is declared in a method and you leave that method).

 ### The Heap

 The Heap is a larger memory area and it holds what is being referenced in the stack.
 When a new type is referenced the system makes space for it in the Heap.
-These are known as `reference types` which reference a location in memory such as `string` `array` `list`
+These are known as `reference types` which reference a location in memory such as `string` `array` `list`.
+These types are referenced due to their size meaning this saves a considerable amount of space as well as allowing for these objects to have increased complexity.

+**Beware when using a `reference` type as a method argument it can be changed by the method**

 ### Garbage Collector

 This runs to clean up any data on the Heap when a memory threshold is met, when the memory is full or in most cases periodically.
 This is the equivalent of defragmenting a hard-drive.
 This is because it works to empty any non-referenced (dead) data as well as to combine any data that may have been broken up within the heap to make it take up the least space in memory.

+If objects were left in memory this would eventually fill up the heap memory which can lead to memory leaks.